Canon 500D vs Nikon D200

 |9.||Canon G1 X||Y||stereo / mono||-||-||mini||2.0||-||-||-|

 |12.||Canon 450D||Y||- / -||-||-||mini||2.0||-||-||-|

 Studio photographers will appreciate that the Nikon D200 (unlike the 500D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 500D and the D200 have been discontinued, but can regularly be found used on eBay.
+Both the 500D and the D200 have been discontinued, but can regularly be found used on ebay.
 The D200 was replaced by the Nikon D300, while the 500D was followed by the Canon 550D.
 Further information on the features and operation of the 500D and D200 can be found, respectively, in the Canon 500D Manual (free pdf) or the online Nikon D200 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 500D and the Nikon D200?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 500D:

 - More detail: Offers more megapixels (15.1 vs 10MP) with a 23% higher linear resolution.

 - Broader imaging potential: Can record not only still images but also 1080/20p movies.

 - Larger screen: Has a bigger rear LCD (3.0" vs 2.5") for image review and settings control.